Anuradha-Agrawal-07/Genz-Chatbot/README.md

 ## 🐛 Known Issues

+- Shows 502 Gateway Error due to Network Issues(Try Refreshing it and it will work!)
 - Some loading delays during high traffic
 - Mobile responsiveness improvements needed
 - Personality switch may lag briefly